tfresource/tfresource-website/topics/Accessibility.md

 locations with higher accessibility as --- all else equal --- locations with higher accessibility increase access to labor, jobs, and reduce travel costs.

+There are important implications of accessibility beyond travel models.

 ## Quantitative Forms
 Three basic quantitative form for accessibility measures exist: